tob-asco/seeds/tags.md

 1. `gaming`
    - :cool: huuuuuge community
    - :abacus: new games, new gear for gaming, new genre, fusion
-2. `travelling`
+2. `traveling`
-   - :cool: big community, travelling is like its own life
+   - :cool: big community, traveling is like its own life
-   - :abacus: packing hacks, new locations, new types of travelling
+   - :abacus: packing hacks, new locations, new types of traveling
 3. `beauty`
    - :cool: quite polarizing
-   - :abacus: so big, might have to be seperated even
+   - :abacus: so big, might have to be separated even
 4. `dating`
    - :cool: emotional
    - :cool: polarizing (e.g. not interesting if you're 10, or happily wed)